brainlife/docs/docs/apps/product.md

 ## 3. Specifying dataset (user) tags

-Your App can set "tags" field to specify dataset tags that you'd like to add to the dataset output.
+Your App can set "tags" key to specify dataset tags that you'd like to add to the dataset output.

 ```json
 {